sof202/ChromOptimise/README.md

 Further information on the following topics can be found in the [wiki](https://github.com/sof202/ChromHMM_Optimum_States/wiki):
 - Specific information on how the pipeline works
 - Templates for the configuration files sourced in each script
-- The factors that are likely to effect the optimum number of states for the chosen dataset
+- The factors that are likely to affect the optimum number of states for the chosen dataset
 - Estimated processing times for each script (subject to CPU performance)
 - Estimated peak heap memory consumption for each script
 - Information on SLURM workload manager, which is used for job submission